-Industry leader in minimally invasive devices and services for diagnosing and treating gastrointestinal and pulmonary conditions
+Industry leader in minimally invasive devices for diagnosing and treating gastrointestinal and airway conditions

 Helping Patients with Esophageal Cancer in East Africa